digital-futures-academy/airport-challenge/src/airport-challenge-solution.md

 So I can get passengers to a destination
 I want to instruct the airport to land a plane

---airport is basket, plane is (bagel) item--
+--think of airport as basket, and plane as (bagel)item from Bob's Bagels exercise--

 ## Part 1 Domain Model